gautammsuthar/commclassroomBackend/docs/readme.md

 ## **Course**
-course is a sequential arrangement of **videos** on a similar context.
+Course is a sequential arrangement of **videos** on a similar context.
 Courses are just an abstraction of a collection of videos, so the schema is mainly metadata.

 The following details are as follows:
-- Course details
+- Course Details
   - title
   - category (web dev, app dev, cloud native, soft skills, ...)
   - instructors `Array<user.id>`